justinejkyro/real-time-bus-tracker/README.md

 This will be a description of the project.
 This will address what the current project does and improvements I made.

-Within the TOC is a list of additional sections that could be included.

 ## Table of Contents
+- Project Status
+- License Information
 - Technologies
-- Project Status
 - Roadmap of Future Improvements
-- License Information
 - Maintainers

+## Project Status
+Work in progress

+## License Information
+MIT license (see LICENSE.md file for additional details)

 ## Technologies
 How to Run: This is information someone would use to run your project on their machine.

-## Project Status
-Complete

 ## Roadmap of Future Improvements
-What additional features or functionality would be helpful to a user?

-## License Information
-MIT License
+No additional improvements or updates to this repo anytime soon.

 ## Maintainers
 Justine (justinejkyro)